ReaganSanz/Unlearnable-Audio/V.4/README.md

 1) Still not entirely sure if the min-min function is correct
 2) Need to test different values for epsilon, step_size, etc. Current tests have it creating noise, however it is still noticable.
 3) All code is contained in one file, terrible formatting
-4) Model is generated everytime code is run

 # Requirements